bthate/botlib/docs/index.rst

 if you want to add your own modules to the bot, you can put you .py files in a "mods" directory and use the -m option to point to that directory.

-BOTLIB contains the following modules, see code :ref:`here <source>`:
+BOTLIB contains the following modules:

 ::